 - User Experience: Not every VPN is easy to install.
 Likewise, not every VPN software has a user-friendly interface.
 The good companies do it well.
 The bad ones…well, they don’t.

 - Connection Protocols: Many people don’t realize that there are varying levels of encryption.
 Higher encryption results in slower speeds.
 Lower encryption allows for faster speeds.
-Some VPN services only offer a single connection protocol, whereas the good VPN services give you a selection of connection protocols.
+Some services only offer a single connection protocol, whereas the good services give you a selection of VPN connection protocols.

-The truth is that VPN services offer excellent commissions to people who refer new customers.
-I earn income from these commissions and 99.9% of the websites you see with reviews of VPN services do the same.
+The truth is that VPN companies offer excellent commissions to people who refer new customers.
+I earn income from these commissions and 99.9% of the websites you see with reviews of VPNs do the same.

 That’s not to say that I don’t stand behind my recommendations for the best VPN on the market – I do!
-I use these VPNs every day on my computer, iPad and phone, so I feel qualified to share my experience.
+I have used these VPNs every day on my computer, iPad and phone for almost a decade, so I feel qualified to share my experience.

 VPN usage around the world has risen by double digits each year.
 For populations all over the world, this often has to do with internet censorship or “big brother” monitoring.